-- We have a history of losses, we expect to continue to incur losses and we may not achieve or sustain profitability in the future. - · We have a relatively short operating history, which makes it difficult to evaluate our business and future prospects. - If customer demand for our services does not meet expectations, our ability to generate revenue and meet our financial targets could be adversely affected. - Our long-term success depends, in part, on our ability to expand the sales of our products to customers located outside of the United States, and thus our business is susceptible to risks associated with international sales and operations. - We must keep up with rapid technological change to remain competitive in a rapidly evolving industry. - If we are unable to retain our existing customers, our revenue and results of operations will be adversely affected. - Our business and operations have experienced rapid growth and organizational change in recent periods, which has placed, and may continue to place, significant demands on our management and infrastructure.
+- · We have a history of losses, we expect to continue to incur losses and we may not achieve or sustain profitability in the future. - · We have a relatively short operating history, which makes it difficult to evaluate our business and future prospects. - If customer demand for our services does not meet expectations, our ability to generate revenue and meet our financial targets could be adversely affected. - Our long-term success depends, in part, on our ability to expand the sales of our products to customers located outside of the United States, and thus our business is susceptible to risks associated with international sales and operations. - We must keep up with rapid technological change to remain competitive in a rapidly evolving industry. - · If we are unable to retain our existing customers, our revenue and results of operations will be adversely affected. - Our business and operations have experienced rapid growth and organizational change in recent periods, which has placed, and may continue to place, significant demands on our management and infrastructure.
 If we fail to manage our growth effectively and successfully recruit additional highly-qualified employees, we may be unable to execute our business plan, maintain high levels of service or address competitive challenges adequately. - We face significant competition and may be unsuccessful against current and future competitors.
-If we do not compete effectively, our operating results and future growth could be harmed. - Immediately after this offering our two largest stockholders, Accel Partners and General Catalyst Partners (and entities that are affiliated with them), will beneficially own an aggregate of approximately % of our outstanding common stock and will likely continue to have effective control over our company.
+If we do not compete effectively, our operating results and future growth could be harmed. - Immediately after this offering our two largest stockholders will likely continue to have effective control over our company.